twf2360/Newtons-Cradle/code/txt/notes.md

         - read up on what counts as advanced coding methods -Abstract classes, inheritance?

+- add pytests
+- add config file
+- add the number of the balls that are colliding
+- animate?

 Feels like it's worth writing up about using np.seterr, and try except statements to find what values of ball.position and ball.anchor were causing the runtime warning for overflow
 This was a divide by 0 error, which is now solved!